I drive without purpose, without a destination.

 But I don't live here anymore.
 So I turn my car around to go.

 At the corner of my street stands a girl I know to be 17.
 It's early morning and she's waiting for the bus.
-It's cold.
+It's April, but it's cold.
 She's not wearing a hat or gloves or even socks, because she's too cool for that.
 She hasn't bothered to zip her coat.
 She's got her walkman and it's playing November Rain on repeat.
 She's thin and pale and doesn't sleep much anymore.
-She's taken to burning bridges.
-She's about to implode.
+She's taken to burning bridges; she's about to implode.

 But she doesn't know that yet.
 She only knows that the bus is late.